pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The creator of the universe works in mysterious ways.
 But he uses a base ten counting system and likes round numbers."
 --Scott Adams

+"You are what you love, not what loves you."
+--Donald Kaufman, *Adaptation* (the one good thing anyone said in that worthless movie)

 "It is easier to fight for one's principles than to live up to them."
 --Alfred Adler